Mindgreppers/lifemaker_web/content/_index.md

 Let us know how the interactions go.
 Give us your testimonials, and shall you feel benefitted, we encourage you to give us some donation or contribution (of any kind) to sustain the Lifemaker family and your advisors.
 Abundance increases when shared.

-#### How do we gain members?

-All of our members are personally known and vetted before being included as expert Lifemakers.
-We ensure so that you get connected with a right fit for your need and who will sincerely give you the advice he knows to work from his experience and knowledge.
-If needed to connect you to someone else, he or she will happily do that too!
-Our only motive is to see you grow as a soul and act with greater clarity, peace and resolve.

-Since this is a community based initiative, and still in growing stage, allow us up to 24 hours to respond.
-You will surely hear from us.

 #### Who we are

 > We are people from different walks in life, and different experience and abilities – here to help our human tribe make a leap in its consciousness and collective life.